 Be the first to know about offers and my new Group Life Coaching by joining my non-spammy mailing list; Join my Mailing List

 - The Mental Health Foundation provide lots of useful resources in the UK

 - Therapy directory; BACP

 - Do you need a Mentor?
-I always recommend the podcast, ‘How to Own the Room with Viv Groskop.
-Her interviews are inspiring.
-Here she interviews Yonca Dervisoglu (VP Marketing) and Matt Brittin (President EMEA) from Google
+I LOVE the podcast, ‘How to Own the Room with Viv Groskop.
+This episode is about Mentoring and is fab – with Yonca Dervisoglu (VP Marketing) and Matt Brittin (President EMEA) from Google

-- Animas Centre for Coaching, where I trained and qualified
+- Animas Centre for Coaching, where I trained over 11 months and qualified

 - International Coaching Federation where I’m doing CPD to be an Associate Certified Coach.
 I follow their ethics.